Stakes high for those held prior to trial

 That motion was granted and Gonzales was kept behind bars.

-Five months later the case was dismissed, because — due to conflicting police reports — prosecutors said they were unable to prove the crime beyond a reasonable doubt.
-The defense had argued for dismissal based on a report by a gun crime detective that stated "there was not enough information to charge Darin with shooting at or from a motor vehicle because his statement could be seen as self defense."
+Five months later, the case was dismissed because — due to conflicting police reports — prosecutors said they were unable to prove the crime beyond a reasonable doubt.
+The defense had argued for dismissal based on a report by a gun crime detective who stated "there was not enough information to charge Darin with shooting at or from a motor vehicle because his statement could be seen as self defense."
 That detective had declined to take the case and advised the officer not to charge Gonzales.

 Gonzales wasn't the only person in this situation over the past several years.